 Employees in Arizona who have had their hours reduced, forced to take unpaid leave, or were laid off because of COVID19 may file a claim for Unemployment Insurance benefits with the Arizona Department of Economic Security (“DES”).
 To apply for and be approved for Unemployment Insurance benefits within the state of Arizona, individuals must meet existing requirements related to work history, earnings and an immigration status that allows them to work.
 However, please note, if you are not eligible in Arizona or have exhausted your benefits you maybe eligible for another form of unemployment compensation recently passed by the federal government, known as Pandemic Unemployment Assistance, explained below.

 In Arizona, workers are eligible for up to $240 a week in unemployment benefits.
-However, recently the federal government passed the Coronavirus Aid, Relief, and Economic Security Act (CARES), which includes additional types of unemployment coverage.
+However, the federal government passed the Coronavirus Aid, Relief, and Economic Security Act (CARES), which includes additional types of unemployment coverage.
 The additional types of coverage are:

 Pandemic Unemployment Compensation (PUC) – From March 25, 2020 until July 31, 2020, Pandemic Unemployment claimants will receive their monthly benefit plus an additional $600 per week in compensation.
 PUC is a flat amount to those receiving unemployment benefit check.
 PUC may be paid with your regular unemployment benefit or separate; however, must be paid weekly.